nonlinearcreative/Capstone_Energy_Efficiency/README.md

-# Predicting whether or not a structure is energy efficient during both hot and cold weather seasons based on measurable features in the data.
+# Predicting whether or not a structure is energy efficient based on features in the data.

 by Jim O'Donnell

 #### Capstone project analyzing energy efficiency of residential buildings.

+#### Executive Summary:

 ## Rationale